-Personal use of HCA Healthcare resources
+Personal Use of HCA Healthcare Resources

-It is the responsibility of each HCA Healthcare colleague to preserve our organization's assets including time, materials, supplies, equipment, and information.
+It is the responsibility of each HCA Healthcare colleague to preserve our organization's assets including time, space, materials, supplies, equipment, and information.
 Organization assets are to be maintained for business-related purposes.
 As a general rule, the personal use of any HCA Healthcare asset without prior supervisory approval is prohibited.
 The occasional use of items, such as copying facilities or telephones, where the cost to HCA Healthcare is insignificant, is permissible.
 Any community or charitable use of organization resources must be approved in advance by one's supervisor.
 Any use of organization resources for personal financial gain unrelated to the organization's business is prohibited.

-Relationships among HCA Healthcare colleagues
+Relationships Among HCA Healthcare Colleagues

 In the normal day-to-day functions of an organization like HCA Healthcare, there are issues that arise which relate to how people in the organization deal with one another.
 It is impossible to foresee all of these, and many do not require explicit treatment in a document like this.
 A few routinely arise, however.
 One involves gift giving among colleagues for certain occasions.
 While we wish to avoid any strict rules, no one should ever feel compelled to give a gift to anyone, and any gifts offered or received should be appropriate to the circumstances.
 A lavish gift to anyone in a supervisory role would clearly violate organization policy.
 Another situation, which routinely arises, is a fund-raising or similar effort undertaken by individual colleagues, in which no one should ever be compelled to participate.
-Similarly, when the company or a facility determines to support charitable organizations such as the United Way, no colleague should be compelled to contribute to the charitable organization, nor should there be any workplace consequences of such non-participation.
+Similarly, when the Company or a facility determines to support charitable organizations such as the United Way, no colleague should be compelled to contribute to the charitable organization, nor should there be any workplace consequences of such non-participation.

-Relationships with subcontractors and suppliers
+Relationships with Subcontractors and Suppliers

 HCA Healthcare is the majority owner and managing general partner of HealthTrust.
 On behalf of its member entities, including HCA Healthcare, HealthTrust negotiates contracts with supply and service vendors.
 HealthTrust has a Code of Conduct and Business Relationship Statement that outline its commitment to ethical and compliant behavior and its expectations of the same by its contractors.
+Copies of HealthTrust's Code and Statement are available its website at: www.healthtrustpg.com.
 HealthTrust participates in the Healthcare Group Purchasing Industry Initiative as a founding member.
 This is an umbrella group of the largest healthcare group purchasing organizations in the country intended to promote the highest standards of business conduct in these activities.